 Stewed chicken is a favourite amongst English speaking Caribbean islands.
-It is traditionally eaten with rice and peas (or peas and rice).
+It is traditionally eaten with Rice and Peas (or peas and rice).

-I absolutely love Jamaican Brown Stew Chicken and other variants of island-style stewed chicken.
 Yes I am being biased, but there's reason for me to be partial to my roots.

 It is a classic Jamaican stew made with chicken, vegetables and a heavy amount of aromatic spices.

 The end result is rich, braised chicken in what we like to call a yard-style gravy.
-Very similar to what is featured in its cousin recipe called Brown Stew Fish
+Very similar to what is featured in its cousin recipe called Brown Stew Fish.

 The name brown stew derives from the distinctive dark hue that's created from browning the chicken with brown sugar.